 10. Identify a common goal.

 Every organization has a common objective that motivates employees to show up everyday and do their jobs.
+Rewarding jobs well done can help ensure effective communication within the team.
 By identifying, clarifying, and reinforcing this objective, you’ll strengthen your staff’s productivity because it’s a reminder of why they joined your organization in the first place.
 Inspire, motivate, and keep teams on track.
 After all, there’s nothing more important for a team than for everyone to be on the same page.

 If you want some direction about how to inspire your employees, here’s our compilation of the best TED Talks about effective communication in the workplace.